Snap Rules

 Strategies and tips for Snap

-Even though Snap is a simple game, there are a few tactics that can give you an edge:
+Even though Snap is a simple game, there are a few tactics that can give you an edge.
+While luck plays a role, staying sharp and consistent can make a noticeable difference over multiple rounds:

 Always stay focused and alert